Why Do Soccer Teams Sell Players? An Insight into Club and Player Motives

 In such a situation, it makes sense to sell the unhappy player so as to avoid a public relations mess and the resulting media furore that is likely to arise from the dispute.

-However, in some cases, the buying and selling clubs may agree to come to a compromise and send out the player on a temporary loan.
+However, in some cases, the buying and selling clubs may agree to come to a temporary compromise and send the player out on a loan deal.

 Can a football club refuse to sell a player?